 -- Mark L. Miller, Ain't It Cool News

 During his 17 years writing the X-Men, from 1974 to 1991, Chris Claremont took the title from the brink of cancellation to being the best-selling comic of all time, co-creating more iconic characters than any comic-book writer since Stan Lee.
 Over the course of his run, Claremont remained remarkably fluid, changing with the times.
 Today, the “X-books” remain a massive franchise that spans comics, movies, video games, and TV.
 But unlike most such properties, the X-Men we know and love is mostly one man’s vision.
 Claremont’s work has inspired writers like Joss Whedon and Matt Fraction and redefined the super-team, creating a set of stories (such as “The Dark Phoenix Saga”) that endures decades after original publication.

 Comics in Focus: Chris Claremont’s X-Men takes an in-depth look at Claremont’s monumental run.
 Using high-profile interviews, the film explores the behind-the-scenes development of notable characters like Wolverine, Storm, and Phoenix, as well as the challenges of creating art within a corporate system.

 The film includes new interviews with many of the biggest players involved, including Claremont, Louise Simonson, Ann Nocenti, Art Adams, and Jim Shooter.
 Particularly notable is a roundtable interview featuring Claremont, Simonson, and Nocenti, together for the first time in 10 years.
-The film will also include new interviews with comics scholars (such as Tom McLean and Peter Sanderson) and contemporary artists inspired by Claremont’s work (such as Jason Aaron).
+The film also includes new interviews with comics scholars (such as Tom McLean and Peter Sanderson) and contemporary artists inspired by Claremont’s work (such as Jason Aaron).